-If staff have any concerns about a child's welfare, they should act on them immediately.
-Where a child is suffering, or is likely to suffer from harm, it is important that a referral to Children's Social Care (and if appropriate the police) is made immediately.
+If staff have any concerns about a child's welfare and/or safety, they should act on them immediately.
+Where a child is suffering, or is likely to suffer from harm, it is important that a referral to Children's Social Care (KESB) (and if appropriate the Police) is made immediately.

-Annex A of KCSIE contains guidance on the following issues:
+Annex B of KCSIE contains guidance on the following issues:

+- Child abduction and community safety incidents

 - Children and the court system

 - Children missing from education

 - Children with family members in prison

-- Child sexual exploitation
+- Child Criminal Exploitation (CCE)

-- Child criminal exploitation: county lines
+- Child Sexual Exploitation (CSE)

+- Modern Slavery and the National Referral Mechanism

+- Cybercrime

 - Domestic abuse

 - Homelessness

-- So-called 'honour-based' violence
+- Honour-based abuse

+- ➤ FGM

+- Forced marriage

 - Preventing radicalisation

+- > The Prevent duty

-- Peer on peer abuse
+- Child on child abuse

-- Sexual violence and sexual harassment between children in schools and colleges
+- Sexual violence and sexual harassment between children in schools

-- Upskirting
+- Upskirting (see above)